goperreault/goperreault.github.io/proj_gpeligne15.md

 layout: default
 ---
 # The Grand Paris Express around Paris, Line 15
-A project that draws the intended Line 15 around the city of Paris.
-It compares the future line 15 to the existing Métro, RER and Transilien lines.
-It also compares it to La Petite Ceinture, the city of Paris' defunct circular line that operated passenger services until the [1930s](https://www.paris.fr/petiteceinture).
+A project that draws Line 15, a subset of the larger Grand Paris Express, around the city of Paris.
+This larger infrastructure project consist of [four new automated metro lines and the extension of existing metro lines to connect key areas around Paris](https://www.societedugrandparis.fr/info/grand-paris-express-largest-transport-project-europe-1061).
 ## Line 15 and existing Métro lines
 The following map shows Line 15 in comparison to the existing Métro lines.
 <div id="mapidmetro" style="width: 700px; height: 500px">
       <script>
             var mapmetro = L.map('mapidmetro').setView([48.854908, 2.387671], 11);